 It is expected it will now also be further extended for use on piglets.

-Mr Pollard said the subject of ethical pain relief for animals was a sensitive international issue and the Australian company had developed a world-leading product.
+Mr Pollard said the subject of ethical animal pain relief was a sensitive international issue and the Australian company had developed a world-leading product.

 “People outside the farming industry may not realise it but many farming operations can cause pain to farm animals and the founders of Animal Ethics had an idea to improve animal welfare by reducing pain in animals during routine treatments such as castration, tail docking, de-budding and dehorning, in multiple species.